chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 **Note:** The repository contains several other folders and scripts that run additional machine learning algorithms (e.g., random forest), implement alternative tuning strategies, and perform various robustness checks of our main results.
-While these additional scripts are included in the repository for transparency, we do not provide detailed procedures for running them here.
+While these additional scripts are included in the repository for reference, we do not provide detailed procedures for running them here.
 However, the folders and scripts generally follow the same organization and workflow as our main analyses.

 ## Computational Requirements